chrisenitan/shweb/docs/index.md

 -- FAQs --

-- Is shweb backing up my local storage in the automatically?
-No, this might be an upcoming feature
+- Is shweb backing up my local storage automatically?
+No, this might be an upcoming feature.
 - What type of file does shweb use?
 Any text based file containing a typical JSON object
+- I imported my local storage file, what's next?
+Local storage content are instantly available to use on the website pages

 -- Permissions Usage --

 - ActiveTab - to access background setting for the current tab you are in
 - Scripting - to create and manage file export and import
-- I imported my local storage file, what's next?
-Local storage content are instantly available to use on the website pages

-Shweb only runs in the background to fetch and update local storage data, local storage usage is a sole responsibility of the website you are visiting.<br>
+Shweb only runs in the background to fetch and update local storage data, local storage usage is entirely up to the website you are visiting.

 -- Developers --
 The project is available on Github if you want to have some fun and collaborate on this and other projects.
 Find repository at https://github.com/chrisenitan/shweb